temporalio/sdk-java/README.md

 // Create workflow stub
 FileProcessingWorkflow workflow = workflowClient.newWorkflowStub(FileProcessingWorkflow.class);
 ```
-There are two ways to start workflow execution.
-Synchronously and asynchronously.
+There are two ways to start workflow execution synchronously and asynchronously.
 Synchronous invocation starts a workflow
 and then waits for its completion.
-If process that started workflow crashes or stops waiting workflow continues execution.
+If process that started workflow crashes or stops the waiting workflow continues execution.
 As workflows are potentially long running and crashes of clients happen it is not very commonly found in production use.
 Asynchronous start initiates workflow execution and immediately returns to the caller.
 This is most common way to start
 workflows in production code.